 “Do we really know anything ?”

-Open your mind and look very deep.
-The answer you find, is yours to keep.
+Open your mind and look very deep, the answer you find, will be yours to keep.

 Thanks for reading.
 Wishing you much peace, health and happiness.